psf/pyperf/doc/analyze.rst

   <https://en.wikipedia.org/wiki/Multimodal_distribution>`_.

-Why is perf so slow?
+Why is pyperf so slow?
 ====================

 ``--fast`` and ``--rigorous`` options indirectly have an impact on the total duration of benchmarks.
-The ``perf`` module is not optimized for the total duration but to produce :ref:`reliable benchmarks <stable_bench>`.
+The ``pyperf`` module is not optimized for the total duration but to produce :ref:`reliable benchmarks <stable_bench>`.

 The ``--fast`` is designed to be fast, but remain reliable enough to be